flyteorg/flytectl/docs/source/gen/flytectl_register_examples.rst

 SEE ALSO
 ~~~~~~~~

-* :doc:`flytectl_register` 	 - Register tasks, workflows, launch plans from a list of generated serialized files.
+* :doc:`flytectl_register` 	 - Registers tasks, workflows, and launch plans from a list of generated serialized files.